 Delhi cop raps ‘Tera Time Aayega' version to promote road safety

-New Delhi, June 19: Sandeep Shahi, a head constable in Delhi traffic police has has created a rap song based on Ranveer Singh's track 'Apna Time Aayega' from Gully Boy, urging people to follow traffic rules as he has mastered the art of rapping.
+New Delhi, June 19: Sandeep Shahi, a head constable in Delhi traffic police has created a rap song based on Ranveer Singh's track 'Apna Time Aayega' from Gully Boy, urging people to follow traffic rules as he has mastered the art of rapping.

 Director Zoya Akhtar's Gully Boy, starring Ranveer Singh and Alia Bhatt rap song 'Apna Time Aayega' became a theme-song-of-sorts with the youth.
 The film which explored the underground hip hop scene in Mumbai resonated with youngsters from around the country.